GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 ## Miscellanenous

+### Admin console is not shown

+If you have logged in using an administrative account and cannot find any admin features in the UI ensure you have performed this [step](./installation.md#unlocking-admin-features).

 ### How to remove the consent form shown upon first login?

 By default, Gluu server will present users a consent form for release of personal data to the application (Casa).
 In case this prompt is shown, edit the OIDC Casa client this way using oxTrust: Go to `OpenID Connect` > `Clients`, then select the gluu_casa* entry and check the `Pre-Authorization` field, finally, save changes by pressing on `Update`.